tribbin/TagCloudSVG/README.md

 ##Step-by-step

-These are the necessary steps to build an TagCloudSVG.
+These are the necessary steps to build a TagCloudSVG.

 * Call the tagcloudsvg.js script from you webpage:
 ```
   <script src="tagcloudsvg/tagcloudsvg.js" type="text/javascript"></script>